Blockchains-Download/Blockchains-Download.github.io/bitcoin/index.md

 ## How To Download

-Go to the [Bitcoin Blockchain Releases page](https://github.com/Blockchains-Download/Bitcoin/releases) and download the files for the most recent release.
-It will be files named similarly to Bitcoin-Blockchain-DATE.exe, Bitcoin-Blockchain-DATE.7z.001, Bitcoin-Blockchain-DATE.7z.002, etc.
+Go to the [Bitcoin Blockchain Releases page](https://github.com/Blockchains-Download/Bitcoin/releases) and download the 4 files for the most recent release.
+It will be files named Bitcoin-Blockchain-DATE.exe, Bitcoin-Blockchain-DATE.7z.001, Bitcoin-Blockchain-DATE.7z.002, Bitcoin-Blockchain-DATE.7z.003.

 ## How To Extract